nulib/nulib-admin-ui-components/README.md

 npm install
 ```

-Develop components within the Styleguidist application environemnt.
+We use Styleguidist's for development.
 Run:

 ```
 yarn styleguide
 ```

-which will spin up a local Styleguidist development server that does live-reloading.
+which will spin up a local Styleguidist webpack dev server that handles live-reloading as you build out components.

 ## Running the tests